intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/README.md

 |:---                               |:---
 |format2json.py| A Translation Script to convert the result of benchmark from text format to JSON format.
 |local_benchmark.sh| A bash script to test the model benchmark (Throughput, Latency & Accuracy).
 It is wrapper layer for launch_benchmark.py provided by Model Zoo for Intel(R) Architecture.
 |inc_for_tensorflow.ipynb| A Jupyter notebook file for this tutorial.
 |inc_quantize_model.py| A python script to quantize the FP32 model to INT8 by calling Intel® Neural Compressor API.
-|requirements.txt| A PIP installation dependency file.
-List all of packages needed by this sample.
+|pyproject.toml| List all of packages needed by this sample.
 |resnet50_v1.yaml| A default YAML file for Intel® Neural Compressor.
 No update needed.
 |run_jupyter.sh| A script to start running Jupyter notebook.
 |tf_2012_val | A default folder to save the dataset.
 Put the TFRecord format dataset files into it.